 As an optician, there is a lot of pressure on you to make sales in the dispensary.
 But, if the optical hand off is rocky it could be affecting your frame ordering sales numbers.
-There are many different ways for practices to go about the hand off, and each of them have the opportunity for success.
+There are many different methods for practices to go about the hand off, and each of them have the opportunity for success.
 It really depends on your team, your patients, and your workflow to determine what will work best for you.

 How to Perfect Your Optical Hand Off and Increase Frame Ordering